tigerabrodi/speedscope-learnings/README.md

 Output File: By default, Node.js creates a .cpuprofile file in the current working directory.
 The file name is usually of the format isolate-0xnnnnnnnnnnnn-v8.log.

+This method is only applicable when the script is directly invoking a Node.js process.
+For other types of scripts (e.g., shell scripts or commands that don’t directly invoke Node.js), this approach won't work.

 Customizing Output:

 You can specify a custom output file name using the --cpu-prof-name flag.